ncaptier/nested_cross_val/README.md

 ## Experiments

-We provide a jupyter notebook for an illustration of our nested cross-validation pipeline with real data:
+We provide a jupyter notebook for an illustration of our nested cross-validation pipeline with real data :
 *[Classification of lung cancer subtype from bulk transcriptomics data](lung_cancer_classification.ipynb)

 ## Data